How to Make Luminarias: Let's Get Glowing!

 What Are Luminarias?

-Traditionally, luminarias were used by the Spanish around Christmastime; they lit the way for the Christ child, welcoming Him to the world.
-Hundreds of years ago, luminarias were small bonfires of crisscrossed piñon branches which were built in three-foot high squares.
-After the Spanish explorers discovered the paper lanterns of the Chinese, the paper bag approach was adopted.
+Traditionally, the Spanish used luminarias around Christmastime; they lit the way for the Christ child, welcoming Him to the world.
+Hundreds of years ago, luminarias were small bonfires of crisscrossed piñon branches built in three-foot-high squares.
+After the Spanish explorers discovered the Chinese paper lanterns, the paper bag approach was adopted.

 Today, luminarias are still popular in New Mexico and the Southwest—and we’re seeing them pop up elsewhere, too!
 They have a certain glowing magical quality about them, don’t you think?